 There is no such thing as Bella no mow grass seed in the nursery trade.
 This is because Bella is started vegetatively and spreads by rhizomes.
-Purchase plugs in trays and plant them 6 to 18 inches apart, depending upon how quickly you wish the lawn to establish.
-Plugs placed 18 inches apart can be fully covered in up to 4 months.
+Purchase plugs in trays and plant them 6 to 18 inches (15-45.5 cm.) apart, depending upon how quickly you wish the lawn to establish.
+Plugs placed 18 inches (45.5 cm.) apart can be fully covered in up to four months.
 Closer planting will result in a quicker lawn.

 Bella turf grass is easy to maintain and has few disease or pest issues.
 You can definitely bet on mowing at least half as much as a standard grass because of this dwarf grass’s slow vertical growth.
-Wait to mow for the first time 3 to 6 weeks after installation.
-The grass plugs should be filled in and the plants 2 inches tall.
+Wait to mow for the first time three to six weeks after installation.
+The grass plugs should be filled in and the plants 2 inches (5 cm.) tall.
 Set the mower high the first few times you mow.